Animal Products (Dairy Industry Fees and Charges) Regulations 2007

 Note

-These regulations are administered by the Ministry of Agriculture and Forestry.
+These regulations are administered by the Ministry for Primary Industries.

 Pursuant to section 166 of the Animal Products Act 1999, His Excellency the Governor-General, acting on the advice and with the consent of the Executive Council, makes the following regulations.